defo-project/ech-dev-utils/README.md

   example.com and the likes of foo.example.com so we can use the scripts and configs here for localhost tests - you have to have gotten that to work before those scripts/configs will work for localhost tests
+- [localhost-tests.md](localhost-tests.md) is a HOWTO for getting started with the above

 ## Pure test scripts